hoehermann/purple-gowhatsapp/README.md

 * Group Chats:
   * Attachments are downloaded, but link is not shown in group conversation window (not a Purple limitation, tdlib can do it).
   * Cannot send files of any kind to groups (Purple limitation? tdlib can embed images).
-  * Group chats are not listed in spectrum.
-  * No notification when being added to a group directly.
+  * No notification when being added to a group (the chat will be entered upon receiving a message).

 Other planned features: